6/5/2025

 In such situations, power prices drop, sometimes to below zero.
 Injecting extra solar production that you don't consume or that you don't store when your battery would already be fully charged, then just works counterproductively and can cost you money.

-On extremely sunny days, like May 1, 2025, that sometimes means: deliberately not charging to 100% or even limiting your solar panels for a while, aka curtailing.
+On extremely sunny days, like on the first of May 2025, that means: not charging to 100% or even limiting your solar panels for a while, also known as curtailing.

 How does your battery help the grid?

-What was FlexiO doing on May 1, 2025?
-Thanks to the weather forecast and day-ahead prices, FlexiO knew it was going to be a sunny day.
+What was FlexiO doing on the first of May 2025?
+Thanks to the weather forecast and day-ahead prices, FlexiO knew it would be a sunny afternoon.

-- Between 8am and 11am, energy was actively taken from your battery and put on the grid.
+• Between 8am and 11am, energy was actively extracted from your battery and fed into the grid.
 At this time, your generated power still had value.
 This freed up space on your battery for the afternoon.
-We do this for PV plants that we cannot curtail, but not necessarily if we can.
-For plants that can curtail, it may be more efficient to leave the power in the battery.
+We do this for PV plants that we cannot curtail, but we do not always do so if we can curtail.
+For plants that can curtail, it may be more efficient to leave power in the battery.

-- Between noon and 4 p.m., your solar production was then stored in the battery as much as possible, without additional injection into the grid and with maximum efficiency.
-Injection at this time would mean unbalancing the already overcrowded grid and paying for your injection.
+• Between 12pm and 16pm, your solar production was then stored in the battery, without additional injection to the grid and with maximum efficiency.
+Injection at this time would mean unbalancing the already congested grid and paying for your injection.

-Even though the injection price is negative, there may still be a shortage on the grid.
-If your facility is currently participating in FCR (or Frequency Containment Reserve) then you will still be injecting at negative prices.
+Despite the injection price being negative, there may still be a shortfall on the grid.
+If your plant is currently participating in FCR (or Frequency Containment Reserve), you will still inject at negative prices.
 These costs are reimbursed by LIFEPOWR.
-More than that, you generate income by making your battery capacity available to Elia.
+More than that, you generate income by making your battery capacity available for Elia.
 So you are not left with a loss.

-LIFEPOWR only leases your battery capacity to Elia (the grid operator) for FCR when it offers more revenue than savings.
+LIFEPOWR only leases your battery capacity to Elia (the system operator) for FCR when it offers more revenue than savings.
 So the system always keeps your benefit in mind.

 Expectation: your battery will be filled with solar energy.

-Reality: it happens, but always with a smart buffer and maximum return.
+Reality: it does, but always with a smart buffer and maximum yield.

-Why net balancing is good for you and the net
+Why Grid Balancing is Good for You and the Grid

-What does this give you as a user now?
+How does this benefit you as a user?

-- Smart deployment of your installation, tailored to your energy rate
+• Smart deployment of your installation, tailored to your energy tariff

 And for the grid?
-Less pressure at peak times, less waste of solar energy and more stability.
+There is less pressure at peak times, less waste of solar energy and more stability.

 In short: your battery is more active and valuable than you think, even (or just) when it is not fully charged.
-So a win-win situation!
+A win-win situation, in other words!

 Suggested blog posts